Healing Grief: Holistic Retreats for Parents

 What Happens After the Retreat

 Healing grief is a long process, and a retreat is just one step.
 Many parents find that the tools and connections they gain help them continue their journey at home.
-Some retreats offer follow-up support through online groups or counseling.
+Some retreats offer follow-up support through online spaces or continuing peer circles like To Remember Us.

 It’s normal to experience ups and downs after returning.
 The retreat can provide a foundation of strength and hope to carry forward.